-Duke University School of Nursing received several high rankings in the 2019 editions of U.S. News & World Report Best Graduate Schools rankings:
+Duke University School of Nursing received several high rankings in the 2022 editions of U.S. News & World Report Best Schools rankings:

-- #4 best nursing school for Nursing Informatics
+- #3 best online nursing school for veterans

 In January 2017, the Duke University School of Nursing (DUSON) Center for Nursing Discovery received a five-year accreditation by the Society for Simulation in Healthcare (SSH) and the Council for Accreditation of Healthcare Simulation Programs in the area of Teaching/Education.
 DUSON is the only nursing school in North Carolina and one of three nursing schools in the United States to have received this accreditation.